MicrosoftDocs/entra-docs/docs/id-governance/scenarios/govern-the-guest-lifecycle-new-project.md

 ::: zone pivot="identity-governance-guest-offboard"

-## Offboarding: Seamlessly secure your environment by efficiently offboarding business partners and external users.
+## Offboard: Efficiently offboarding business partners and external users.
 Offboarding of business partners and external users is a critical aspect of identity and access management, helping to maintain security, compliance, and operational efficiency within your organization.
 Offboarding for business partners and external users can be broken down in to the following:

 1. Develop an offboarding process to remove external partners.